 Imagine your customer facing employees and trainees can simulate commonly encountered scenarios with angry customers on their own phones, where they are imposed variations of the tonality and facial expressions they are likely to encounter in such a setting.
 Saying the right thing, and at the right time is crucial, or you aggravate the situation, and the customer walks away in a huff, or reports your behavior.
 Virtual Reality modules built on GMetri can help you recreate these, and allow employees to train on multiple such scenarios in their own time, on their own devices.

-For a blended learning approach, the following elements should ideally be part of the training modules:
+For a blended learning approach, the following elements should ideally be part of the Employee Training modules:

 - Understanding conflict